rpm-py-installer/rpm-py-installer/README.md

 It installs same version's Python binding with the system RPM safely.

-## Install the RPM Python binding by rpm-py-installer
+## Getting started

-`rpm-py-installer` provides several ways to install.
+`rpm-py-installer` provides several ways to install RPM Python binding.

 ### Install by pip